sharpvik/env-go/README.md

 # env-go

-Go micro-library for environment variable handling
+Go micro-library for environment variable handling with 0 dependencies.